palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

           "target": [-6.295946179228759,2.5339818999264883,15.220566998191604],
       }]
 ```
 - Now make a function iterating the setCameraLookAt() for each position.
+We add one to the posistion index called posIndex for every iteration.
 ```
 function setCamera(api) {
   api.setCameraLookAt(cameraPositions[posIndex].position, cameraPositions[posIndex].target, 3);